 - Better communication.
 Let your customers approach you about a refund before they can take it to the bank level.

 What Happens If I End Up Getting a Chargeback?

 If at all, you end up getting a chargeback:

-- You will be notified by the bank about the chargeback and the reason for the chargeback.
+- Firstly, you will be notified by the bank about the chargeback and the reason for the chargeback.

-- You must accept the chargeback and refund the money if you are not able to produce proof.
+- Secondly, you must accept the chargeback and refund the money if you are not able to produce proof.

 You can dispute the chargeback by producing proof documents that validate the transaction

 At Instamojo, we go the extra mile especially to help merchants avoid a chargeback.